The self-similar evolution of stationary point processes via persistent homology: Examples

-A time-dependent Poisson process with properties (i) and (ii) defines a Poisson point process at each time $t$, individually.
-It is a basic result from the theory of point processes that such a point process $\xi(t)$ is stationary and ergodic having all finite moments for each $t\in [1,\infty)$ \cite{daley2003introduction, daley2007, last2017lectures}.
+A time-dependent Poisson process with properties (i) to (iii) defines a Poisson point process at each time $t$, individually.
+It is a basic result from the theory of point processes that such a point process $\xi(t)$ is stationary and ergodic having all finite moments for each $t\in [1,\infty)$~\cite{daley2003introduction, daley2007, last2017lectures}. \vs

 \begin{prop} Let $(\xi(t))_{t\in[1,\infty)}$ be a time-dependent Poisson point process on $\rr^n$ with intensity function